Next: , Previous: , Up: k9: Manual

 # take count

-_ drop floor
+_ drop first

 ^ cut sort